nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Super Session 1.md

 + These paintings were not made by the same artist in the same sitting, some changes in them are over 5000 years apart
 ```

+## ENCODE
+- As babies, our sense of the world was without edges, there was no "you" or "I".
+  Everything was everywhere, all at once.
+- Overtime, we noticed that there was "us" & "something around us"
+	- There was an Inhale & an Exhale.
+	- We had an Encounter & we made an Expression
+	- So, our world grew
+-